 D. When the GPIOn pin (used to bring the device out of HALT) is driven low, the oscillator is turned on and the oscillator wake-up sequence is initiated.
 The GPIO pin should be driven high only after the oscillator has stabilized.
 This enables the provision of a clean clock signal during the PLL lock sequence.
-Because the falling edge of the GPIO pin asynchronously begins the wake-up procedure, care should be taken to maintain a low-noise environment before entering and during HALT mode.
+Because the falling edge of the GPIO pin asynchronously begins the wakeup process, care should be taken to maintain a low noise environment prior to entering and during HALT mode.

-G. When CLKIN to the core is enabled, the device will respond to the interrupt (if enabled), after a latency.
+F. Clocks to the core and peripherals are enabled.
 The HALT mode is now exited.
+The device will respond to the interrupt (if enabled), after a latency.

-I. From the time the IDLE instruction is executed to place the device into low-power mode (LPM), wakeup should not be initiated until at least four OSCCLK cycles have elapsed.Figure 6-62 HALT Mode Wakeup Using GPIOn
+H. From the time the IDLE instruction is executed to place the device into low-power mode (LPM), wakeup should not be initiated until at least 4 OSCCLK cycles have elapsed.Figure 5-13 HALT Wakeup Using GPIOn